NATURAL CLEANING PRODUCTS TO MAKE AND TRY AT HOME

 Do you have a sticky film on your glass or tile surfaces?

-Then massage that area to loosen the sticky residue and wipe it clean with a disposable paper towel.
+Then massage that area with your finger tips to loosen the sticky residue and wipe it clean with a disposable paper towel.

 4.)
 Is your metal zipper stuck?

 OK.
 So this isn’t really a cleaning tip, but it’s a useful tip, nevertheless.

 Sometimes metal zippers get stuck, especially if it is an older zipper.
 And it can be mildly frustrating.